cosmospkg/cosmos-docs/docs/11-Transport.md

 - Downloading `.tar.gz` files during install
 - Syncing Galaxy metadata over HTTP
-- (Eventually) supporting alternative transports like HTTPS, FTP, or others
+- Optionally supporting alternative transports like HTTPS, FTP, or IPFS

-By isolating this logic, Cosmos remains modular and auditable.
+By isolating this logic, Cosmos remains modular, auditable, and easy to reason about.

 ---